Celestine Donkor

 Celestine Donkor is a Ghanaian gospel musician and songwriter.
 In March 2021, she was among the Top 30 Most Influential Women in Music by the 3Music Awards Women's Brunch.
+She won the Gospel song of the year at the Ghana Music Awards 2021 with her hit single Agbebolo.
 She founded the Celestial Praise, an annual Gospel music concert.
+She has featured and collaborated with international artistes like Kenyan gospel artiste Evelyn Wanjiru, Zimbabwean gospel musician Tembalami, Ghanaian artistes Diana Hamilton, Piesie Esther, Obaapa Christy, Akwaboah, Efya, and many more.

 Early life and education

 Donkor was born to the family of Mr. and Mrs. Akakpo, both from the Volta region of Ghana.
 She started her primary school education at St Augustine Preparatory school in Abeka Lapaz and continued to Nsaaniya Secondary Business School at Kasoa where she had her secondary school education.
 She proceeded to the University of Ghana, Legon where she obtained her BA (Hons) Sociology and Information studies.

 Music career

-Donkor collaborated with numerous gospel musicians, including Joe Mettle, Joyce Blessing, Ceccy Twum, Mkhululi Bhebhe, Edem, Philipa Baafi, Funny Face.
+At the age of sixteen, while still in secondary school, Celestine met music producer and sound engineer Fred Kyei Mensah, popularly known as Fredyma, who introduced her to the Ghanaian music industry as a backing vocalist.
+Her collaboration with Fredyma marked the beginning of her professional music career.
+She subsequently served as a backing vocalist for several prominent Ghanaian contemporary gospel musicians.

+In 2016, she founded Celestial Praiz, an annual gospel music event.
+Since its inception, the event has featured gospel artists and ministers from across Africa, including Minister GUC, Zaza Mokhethi, Evelyn Wanjiru, Daughters of Glorious Jesus, Joe Mettle, Ceccy Twum, Piesie Esther, Uncle Ato among others.

 She has many hit songs, including "Turning around", "Bigger", "Okronkronhene", "Manim Nguase", "Boobobo".
 Her latest Album Agbebolo earned her the Artiste of the year at the National Gospel Music Awards.